2004—“I trust God speaks through me,” George W.[MD] Bush tells a group of Amish people. “Without that, I couldn’t do my job.”

 1918—Two trains collide head-on in Nashville killing 101 and injuring another 171.
 It is the deadliest train wreck in U.S. history.

 1850—Pres.
 Zachary Taylor dies, conceivably poisoned by pro-slavery southerners.
 If so, the first assassination paid off, at least for the short term.

 1846—Marines from the U.S.S.
-Portsmouth row ashore at Yerba Buena (San Francisco), raise the flag, and claim California for the U.S.
+Portsmouth row ashore at Yerba Buena (now San Francisco), and raise the flag, claiming California for the U.S.